Matla'

-In Persian, Turkic and Urdu poetry, the matla' (from Arabic مطلع maṭlaʿ; مطلع; mətlə; matla; matla; مطلع) is the first bayt, or couplet, of a ghazal.
+In Arabic, Persian, Turkic, and Urdu poetry, the matla' (from Arabic مطلع maṭlaʿ, lit. 'rising place'; مطلع; mətlə; matla; matla; مطلع) is the first bayt, or couplet, of a classical poem such as a qasida or a ghazal.
 In this sense, it is the opposite of the maqta'.

-It is possible, although extremely rare, for there to be more than one matla in a ghazal; in this case the second is referred to as husn e Matla.
-It is important part because it establishes the overall form and mood of the entire ghazal.
+It is possible, although extremely rare, for there to be more than one matla in a poem; in this case, the second is referred to as husn-e-matla.
+It is an important part of the composition because it establishes the overall meter, form, and mood of the entire piece.

-The defining feature of the matla is that both verses of the couplet rhyme, or expressed in technical terminology, both verses end with the qafiya and radif of the ghazal.
-In fact, the purpose of the matla is to define the qafiya and radif for the rest of the ghazal.
+The defining feature of the matla is that both verses (hemistichs) of the couplet rhyme.
+Expressed in technical terminology, both verses end with the same qafiya (rhyme) and radif (refrain) of the poem.
+In fact, the purpose of the matla is to definitively set the qafiya and radif that will be followed for the rest of the composition.